microsoft/USBuildingFootprints/README.md

 Introduction
 -------------------
 This dataset contains 124,885,597 million computer generated building footprints in all 50 US states.
-This data are freely available for download and use.
+This data is freely available for download and use.

 License
 -------------------
-These data are licensed by Microsoft under the [Open Data Commons Open Database License (ODbL)](https://opendatacommons.org/licenses/odbl/)
+This data is licensed by Microsoft under the [Open Data Commons Open Database License (ODbL)](https://opendatacommons.org/licenses/odbl/)

 ## FAQ
 #### What the data include:
 Approximately 125 million building footprint polygon geometries in all 50 US States in GeoJSON format.
 #### Creation Details:
 The building extraction is done in two stages:
 1. Semantic Segmentation – Recognizing building pixels on the aerial image using DNNs